 Step 3: Prepare Vada

 Heat oil in a wok or kadhai.
 Make sure the oil is hot before making the Vada’s.
-You can check by dropping a single drop of the batter, it should rise to the top of the oil immediately.
+You can check by dropping a single drop of the batter; it should rise to the top of the oil immediately.
 After the oil is hot, reduce to medium heat.

-You can also make the vada by scooping the batter with your hand (very carefully) or with an ice-cream scoop.
+You can also make the vada by scooping the batter with your hand (very carefully) or with an ice cream scoop.

 When you drop the Vada’s in the oil, then keep pouring oil over them using a ladle.
-When the Vada’s look cooked (golden brown in color) are done on one side, flip them over with a ladle.

 Dahi Vada steps to fry